flutter-it/docs/docs/documentation/command_it/command_properties.md

 **When to use:**
 - **As restriction for other commands** (prevents race conditions)
-- When you need immediate state (not for UI)
+- When you need immediate state for business logic (not for UI)

 ```dart
 final saveCommand = Command.createAsync<Data, void>(